Feeling Off Balance Lately? Here's What That Could Mean

 Identifying Balancing Issues

-Physical examinations are used by doctors to identify balance issues.
-Your symptoms and medical history will be questioned.
-Doctors do the following tests to determine the root of balance issues:
+Doctors use physical examinations to identify balance issues.
+Doctors will question you about your symptoms and medical history.
+Doctors perform the following tests to determine the root cause of balance issues:

-• Test of Balance: A doctor will ask you to make precise head and body movements as part of a balancing test to look for balance issues.
+• Balance Test: To look for balance issues, a doctor will ask you to make precise head and body movements as part of a balancing test.

-• Hearing tests: Doctors can spot issues with the ears by assessing balance systems and hearing capacity.
+• Hearing tests: Doctors can spot issues with the ears.

 • Imaging: A CT or MRI scan allows medical professionals to see any problems with the ears or brain.